 ORGANISATIONAL EXPLORATORY PROGRAM

-THE ORGANISATIONAL EXPLORATORY PROGRAM (OEP) FOCUSES ON HOW ORGANISATIONS CAN PUT WELLBEING AT THE HEART OF THEIR CULTURES.
+THE ORGANISATIONAL EXPLORATORY PROGRAM FOCUSES ON HOW ORGANISATIONS CAN PUT WELLBEING AT THE HEART OF THEIR CULTURES.

 Research: Researchers will be involved throughout the program to monitor, capture and evaluate the key changes.